ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 As per {{Section A.2 of RFC9528}}, EDHOC can be transferred over CoAP using either the forward or the reverse message flow, thus manifesting the two possible mappings between the ACE roles (client and resource server) and the EDHOC roles (Initiator and Responder), whereas the CoAP roles (client and server) remain the same.
 The choice of message flow and corresponding mapping depends on the deployment setting and in particular on which identity to protect the most, since EDHOC protects the identity of the Initiator against active attackers and the identity of the Responder against passive attackers.

 If the EDHOC forward message flow is used (see {{forward}}), C acts as EDHOC Initiator and the access token MUST be specified in the EAD\_3 field of EDHOC message\_3.
-If the EDHOC reverse message flow is used (see {{reverse}}), C acts as EDHOC Responder and the access token MUST be specified either in the EAD\_2 field of EDHOC message\_2 or in the EAD\_4 field of EDHOC message\_4.
-By doing so, the access token specified in the EAD field gets at least the same confidentiality protection by EDHOC as provided to the authentication credential used by C in the EDHOC session (see {{Section 9.1 of RFC9528}}).
+If the EDHOC reverse message flow is used (see {{reverse}}), C acts as EDHOC Responder and the access token MUST be specified in the EAD\_4 field of EDHOC message\_4.
+By doing so, the access token specified in the EAD field is always protected by EDHOC, using authenticated encryption and achieving confidentiality against active attackers (see {{Sections 9.1 and 9.2 of RFC9528}}).

 The authentication credential AUTH\_CRED\_C that C specifies in the ID_CRED_X field during the EDHOC session MUST be the same one that C specifies in the access token request to AS (see {{c-as}}) and that is bound to the access token specified to RS during the EDHOC session.